1968: Pre-Stonewall Rebellion

 establishment scooted in the opposite

 direction of any camera.
 Flash bulbs were mostly a must to

 However, the Gay couples and the fag' n' hag duos,

-such as Williamson Lee Henderson and Sonia Jane Attkiss, pictured
+such as cute Willson Lee Henderson and pretty Sonia Jane Attkiss, pictured

-above at The Stonewall on New Year's Eve in 1968, loved it!
+above at The STONEWALL Club on New Year's Eve in 1968, loved it!

 It was a happening that many of us looked forward